Rosiana Tendean

 Rosiana Tendean (born 25 August 1964) is an Indonesian retired badminton player.

 Career

 A doubles specialist, Tendean competed in women’s doubles with Erma Sulistianingsih at the 1992 Summer Olympics.
 Together, they won consecutive World Grand Prix Finals titles in 1989 and 1990, and two Indonesia Open titles in 1989 and 1992.
 Tendean had also won this title earlier with Ivana Lie in 1987, and in mixed doubles with Rudy Gunawan in 1990 and 1993.
 Rosiana and Rudy Gunawan won three Badminton World Cups in a row between 1990 and 1992, as well as the Hong Kong and Polish Opens in 1993.
-She won her first significant international title in women's doubles at the 1985 Southeast Asian Games with the veteran Imelda Wiguno.
+She won her first significant international title in women's doubles at the 1985 Southeast Asian Games with the veteran Imelda Wiguna.
 She was a member of the Indonesian Uber Cup winning team in 1994.